ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Message

-Final is a boolean property.
-If true, this Message is the last one that the application will send on a Connection.
+If true, this property specifies that this Message is the last one that the application will send on a Connection.
 This allows underlying protocols to indicate to the Remote Endpoint that the Connection has been effectively closed in the sending direction.
 For example, TCP-based Connections can